Application & Process

 If you created an account in the past but cannot recall the password, you can reset it by clicking on the “Forgot your Password?” link on our online login page.

 No. All grant requests must be submitted online.
-If this creates a significant obstacle, please contact Cullen Foundation.
+If this creates a significant obstacle, please contact the Cullen Foundation at 716-800-4280.

-Cullen Foundation will run two open responsive grant cycles each year.
-The winter grant cycle will begin in January and the summer grant cycle will begin in July.
-See key deadlines for the next open grant cycle.
+Typically the Cullen Foundation runs two open responsive grant cycles each year.
+The winter grant cycle begins January 1st and the summer grant cycle begins July 1st.
+However, it’s best to visit our website regularly and check the “key deadlines section” for the next open grant cycle.
+Also, we use our newsletter to announce upcoming grant cycles, so be sure to sign up through our website.

-Join our mailing list (located at the bottom of the website) to be notified of upcoming grant cycles.
+Join our newsletter list to be notified of upcoming grant cycles.

-Prior to filling out an LOI or Application for Cullen funding in Foundant, organizations are required to have a Pre-LOI call with a Cullen staff member.
-If you are applying for Education funding, please contact Education Program Officer, Corey Bower at cbower@thecullenfoundation.org.
-If you are applying for Performing Arts funding, please contact President, Florine Luhr at fluhr@thecullenfoundation.org.
+Prior to filling out an LOI or Application for Cullen funding in our portal (Foundant), organizations are required to have a Pre-LOI call with a Cullen staff member.
+If you are applying for Education funding, please contact Mary Lou Rubé at MLRube@thecullenfoundation.org.
+If you are applying for Performing Arts funding, please contact Nick Schifano at NSchifano@thecullenfoundation.org.

 Yes, grant requests may be made for one, two or three years of funding.
 However, multi-year requests are only approved when the Foundation believes that the nature of the request is essential to the project's success.

-Submitting a request before the deadline will not guarantee approval but it is beneficial to applicants.
-LOI’s are accepted on a rolling basis so that once an LOI is approved, the applicant may proceed to the Full Application phase.
-This will allow the applicant more time to complete the Full Application.
-In addition, application review meetings are granted on a rolling basis so applicants who submit their application early will have preference for available review meetings.
+Submitting a request before the deadline will not guarantee approval, but it is beneficial to applicants.
+LOI’s are accepted on a rolling basis so that once an LOI is approved, the applicant can proceed to the Full Application phase.
+This allows the applicant more time to complete the Full Application.
+In addition, application review meetings are granted on a rolling basis, so applicants that submit their application early will have preference for available review meetings.

-It's highly recommended that applications are submitted 2-3 days in advance of the deadline in order for staff to review and verfiy that the LOI/application is completed accurately and sufficiently.
-If information is missing and/or the submission is incomplete, it will be sent back to the applicant to be completed in its entirety prior to the 5pm deadline.
+It's highly recommended that applications are submitted 2-3 days in advance of the deadline in order for staff to review and verify that the LOI/application is completed accurately and sufficiently.
+If information is missing and/or the submission is incomplete, it will be sent back to the applicant to be completed in its entirety prior to the 5 pm deadline.

-The Board of Trustees reviews all qualifying applications and determines if they may be funded.
+The Foundation’s Board of Directors reviews all qualifying applications and determines if they will be funded.

 You will receive a phone call and/or written notification of the Foundation Board's decision within 7 days of the relevant monthly board meeting.